g33kidd/resume/README.md

 I do indeed work well in a team.
 With PRL I work with over 40+ people doing things such as Graphics, Management, Development and PR stuff.
 I've worked remote a couple of times and absolutely love it, though I also like working in an office setting.

 If you like what you see or if you're curious to know more.
 Please email me at kidd.josh.343@gmail.com and I'll get back to you!
+Or if you use discord you can find me at "g33kidd#2163" and send me a DM :)